Four dead as rockets hit teachers' dormitory in Turkish border town

 | DIYARBAKIR, Turkey

-DIYARBAKIR, Turkey Four people were killed when rockets hit the southeastern Turkish town of Kilis near the Syrian border on Monday, crashing into an area near a hospital and hitting a teachers' dormitory, sources said.
+DIYARBAKIR, Turkey Rockets crashed in the southeastern Turkish town of Kilis near the Syrian border on Monday, one of them hitting a teachers' dormitory, and four people were killed, hospital and security sources said.

-The rocket fire came from an area of Syria controlled by Islamic State, and the Turkish army retaliated with cross-border artillery fire against militant positions, Governor Suleyman Tapsiz told broadcaster TRT Haber.

-"These are coming from the Daesh area in Syria.
-Our army officials are locating their coordinates and destroying them with artillery fire," Tapsiz said, using an Arabic acronym for Islamic State.

 Security sources said that five rockets landed in Kilis, including one in an area near the state hospital, and another striking the teachers' dormitory near the town centre.